 Fiorentini A (1992) Potential hazards of tracheobronchial suctioning.
 Intensive Critical Care Nursing 8(4): 217-226.

-Nursing & Midwifery Council (NMC) (2008) The Code: Standards of conduct, performance and ethics for nurses and midwives.
-London, NMC
+Nursing & Midwifery Council (NMC) (2015) The Code: Professional Standards of practice and behaviours for nurses and midwives, London, NMC

 Glass C, Grap MJ (1995) Ten tips for safe suctioning.
 American Journal of Nursing 5(5): 51-53.

 Wood CJ (1998) Endotracheal suctioning: a literature review.
 Intensive Crit Care Nurs 14 (3): 124-36.
 Viewed on: 10/08/2015

 Scoble M,, Copnell, B., Taylor, A., Kinney, S., Shann, F. (2001) Effect of reusing suction catheters on the occurrence of pneumonia in children.
 Heart and Lung.30 (3) 225-33.